 In accordance with section 45(4) of the NEL, a copy of the final report will be provided to the Ministerial Council on Energy (now the Standing Council of Energy and Resources) and published on the AEMC's website.

-B Summary of submissions to the Issues Paper
+B Summary of submissions

-This appendix summarises and provides responses to key points raised by stakeholders in submissions to the Issues Paper.
+This appendix summarises and provides responses to key points raised by stakeholders in submissions on the Issues Paper and Draft Report.